 At Cedarwood Veterinary Hospital, our veterinarians provide many surgical services, ranging from routine to advanced procedures.
 Our priority is ensuring that our patients receive the best possible outcome.
 That’s why we occasionally refer them to specialists (board-certified veterinary surgeons) to perform certain complex operations when advanced equipment or training will be beneficial.
 Our veterinary team always takes precautions to ensure that your pet receives a safe anesthetic.
 We perform a physical exam and pre-anesthetic testing before surgery, monitor your pet during surgery and provide pain medication during recovery.

 There are many benefits to having your pet spayed.
-This procedure, which prevents female animals from becoming pregnant, can help your dog or cat live a longer and healthier life.
-It’s also important to note that spaying your pet will not change their personality.
+This procedure, which prevents female animals from becoming pregnant, can help prevent unwanted puppies and kittens and prevent pet overpopulation.
+It’s important to note that spaying your pet will not change its personality.

-To set up an appointment to have your pet spayed or you would like more information about this procedure, please give us a call or stop by our clinic.
+To set up an appointment to have your pet spayed or you pet spayed, or if you would like more information about this procedure, please give us a call or stop by our clinic.
 We will be happy to discuss any questions or concerns you may have.

 Neutering involves the removal of cat or dogs testicles and requires that your pet is put under anesthesia.
 At our hospital, we follow very strict protocols and continually monitor your pet’s vital signs to help ensure his safety.